(This section is very much still under construction.)

 But what would Fr.
-Dudley think of us if he were somehow to come back today–a type of question that’s been an irresistible subject of fiction and speculation.
+Dudley think of us if he were somehow to come back today.
 And beyond that, what should he think of us–whether or not he would.
 And what should we think of him?

 The writers of the Catholic Literary Revival were popular and amazingly effective, but many hold that the historical approaches of…well, of the Prophets, Christ, the Apostles, and the Saints throughout history…are no longer relevant.
 If that were true, then the approach of many in the Catholic Literary Revivals would also not be relevant.

 Obviously technology (e.g., the internet) has often changed the mode of delivery, but has human nature really changed?
 The implications of an affirmative response are seldom considered: e.g., if we have fundamentally changed, is natural law still a valid concept?
 Is Scripture still relevant if it was addressed to fundamentally different creatures?
 And so on…

 This is important, because the Church militant1 has experienced change–and I mean absolutely nothing controversial by that claim–and in some ways, it changed away from the communications approach used by Christ.